Guided Walks in Ferris – Starting May 3, 2022

 By participating in the weekly guided walks you can experience, first-hand, all the features, natural and otherwise, within walking distance of town.
 Perhaps when you see all that is happening, right in your own backyard, you will be inspired to become engaged as a member or as a volunteer.

-Guided Walks – First walk Tuesday May 3th 2022
+Guided Walks – Start Tuesday in May – TBA

 WHERE: We meet at the east end of the Suspension Bridge.